scala-ide/docs/dev/testing/eclipse-tests.rst

 ===========================

-All tests are grouped under the ``org.scala-ide.sdt.core.tests`` project, following standard practice for Eclipse plugin tests (in OSGi terms, this module is a ‘bundle fragment’ of ``org.scala-ide.sdt.core``, but this means only that it has access to all packages defined by ``org.scala-ide.sdt.core``).
+All tests are grouped under the ``org.scala-ide.sdt.core.tests`` project, following standard practice for Eclipse plug-in tests (in OSGi terms, this module is a ‘bundle fragment’ of ``org.scala-ide.sdt.core``, but this means only that it has access to all packages defined by ``org.scala-ide.sdt.core``).